Obmondo/kubeaid/docs/Readme.md

 ## Overview

-* Configure your kubernetes cluster on Azure (AKS) or on AWS (Kops) for now (more cloud provider support are coming soon) with one single command.
+* Configure your Kubernetes cluster on AWS, Azure, Hetzner (Bare Metal, HCloud or Hybrid), Bare Metal or Local K3D, with the KubeAid CLI.

 * The cluster are private and terragrunt can also setup a wireguard instance, which will be the only gateway to access your kubernetes (You can skip the wireguard part as well)